Creating an aiR for Review project

 - Additional Context—list any additional information that does not fit the other fields.
 This section is typically left blank.

-Depending on which Analysis Type you chose, the remaining tabs will be called Relevance, Key Documents, or Issues.
+Depending on which Analysis Type you chose in Step 1: Creating an aiR for Review project, the remaining tabs will be called Relevance, Key Documents, or Issues.
 Fill out those tabs according to the guide sections below.

 If you chose either Relevance or Relevance and Key Documents as the Analysis Type, you will see the Relevance tab.
 This defines the fields and criteria used for determining if a document is relevant to the case.